a few months ago, we started working on the re-branding of our Invoicing plugin.

 The Stripe Payment Gateway was our best-selling add-on for the Invoicing plugin, so we hope you’ll appreciate it.

 New Premium Add-ons and Payment Gateways

-In the near future, we will also release an Upsell, Downsell, and Product Bump add-on, a Wallet add-on (Marketplace?), and plenty of other extensions.
-Most of them fully integrated with GeoDirectory.
+Shortly, we will also release an Upsell, Downsell, and Product Bump add-on, a Wallet add-on (Marketplace?), and plenty of other extensions.
+Most of them are fully integrated with GeoDirectory.

 We hope you’ll enjoy the GetPaid plugin, and if you have any feedback, please don’t hesitate to share it with us.